MarkClinton/footy-stats-cli/README.md

     - Login into [Heroku](https://id.heroku.com/login) and sign in or sign up if you dont have an account.
     - Click 'New' on the top right of the screen.
     - Select 'Create New App'
-    - Enter a unique name for the application and choose the region most appropiate to your location.
+    - Enter a unique name for the application and choose the region most appropriate to your location.
     - Click 'Create App'
     - The app should now be created and you are viewing the Deploy screen.
     - Click on the 'Settings' tab.